LegStahl/LearningFPGA/README.md

 6.  *(Sixth_les)*.
 Decoder and counter were combined in this work.
 7.  *(Seventh_les)*. __Machine state work was done__.
 There are some sequence code which must be set without interrupting.
 Pulse extender and Button debouncer were made.
 8.  *(Eighth_les)*. testbenches for shift register.
 And shiht register was done.
+9.  *(Nineth_les)*.
+Simulation of ROM memory was made.
+Program reads data from .hex file and then can address to memory.

 ### FIRST IN COURSE and BLINK